Down Under (song)

-Lyric
+Lyrics

-The lyric to "Down Under" depicts an Australian man travelling the globe, meeting people who are interested in his home country.
-The story is based in part on singer Colin Hay's own travels abroad, including a prominent reference to a Vegemite sandwich (a popular snack in Australia), which derived from an encounter with a tall baker from Brussels who emigrated from Brunswick, Melbourne.
+The lyrics to "Down Under" depict an Australian man travelling the globe (specifically mentioning Brussels and Bombay, as well as the hippie trail), meeting people who are interested in his home country.
+The story is based in part on singer Colin Hay's own travels abroad, including a prominent reference to a Vegemite sandwich, which derived from an encounter with a tall baker from Brussels who emigrated from Brunswick, Melbourne (Vegemite was not actually available in Belgium at the time the song was written).
 Hay has said the lyric was partly inspired by Barry Humphries' character Barry McKenzie, a comically stereotypical Australian who tours abroad.

-Slang and drug terms are featured in the lyric.
-It opens with the singer travelling in a fried-out Kombi, on a hippie trail, head full of zombie.
-In Australian slang, "fried-out" means that it's in really poor condition and overheating, "Kombi" is short for "Kombinationskraftwagen" and refers to the Volkswagen Type 2, and "full of zombie" refers to the use of a type of marijuana.
+Slang and drug terms are featured in the lyrics.
+It opens with the singer "travelling in a fried-out Kombi, on a hippie trail, head full of zombie".
+In Australian slang, "fried-out" at that time meant that it is in really poor condition and overheating (as in a short circuit rather than drunk/high), "Kombi" is short for "Kombinationskraftwagen" and refers to the Volkswagen Type 2, and "full of zombie" refers to the use of a type of marijuana.
 "Hippie trail" refers to a subcultural tourist route popular in the 1960s and 1970s which stretched from Western Europe to South-East Asia.
-The song also contains the refrain where beer does flow and men chunder.
+The song also contains the refrain "where beer does flow and men chunder".
 To "chunder" means to vomit.

 Speaking to Songfacts about the overall meaning of the lyric, Hay remarked:

-The promotional video comically plays out the events of the lyric, showing Hay and other band members riding in a Volkswagen Kombi van, eating muesli with a 'strange lady', eating and drinking in a café, and lying in an opium den.
+The music video comically plays out the events of the lyric, showing Hay and other band members riding in a Volkswagen Kombi van, eating muesli with a 'strange lady', eating and drinking in a café, and lying in an opium den.
 The band are moved along at one point by a man in a shirt and tie who places a 'Sold' sign in the ground.
 Exterior shots were filmed at the Cronulla sand dunes in Sydney.
 The band are seen carrying a coffin across the dunes at the end.
-This, Hay has explained, was a warning to his fellow Australians that their country's identity was dying as a result of overdevelopment and Americanization.
-Hay has also stated that the same ominous sentiment lies behind the choral line, Can't you hear that thunder?
-You'd better run; you'd better take cover.
+This, Hay has explained, was a warning to his fellow Australians that their country's identity was dying as a result of overdevelopment and Americanisation.
+Hay has also stated that the same ominous sentiment lies behind the choral line, "Can't you hear that thunder?
+You'd better run; you'd better take cover".

-Reception
+Critical reception

 Billboard called it a "tongue-in-cheek story song that relies on percussion and vocals more than sax."